 Girls like this kind of stuff.
 We eat it up.
 That’s why!

 While digging around in my sewing cabinet last week, I found some sweet, soft flannel in my fabric stash.
 You can’t waste precious fabric like that with a baby coming!
 I love how these burp cloths came out, and will probably make a few more.
-I like them so much better than the ones I have found at the store.
+I like them so much better than the ones I found at the store.
 So, please do enjoy this little something from my “nesting” projects…

 Rag Burp Cloths

-These are so simple to make, and if you’ve never done this before before, you are going to get to use the “rag” quilt piecing technique to put these together.
+These are so simple to make, and if you’ve never done this before, you are going to get to use the “rag” quilt piecing technique to put these together.
 The flannel I used was a very soft flannel – some of the flannel prints in the fabric store are quilting flannels.
 These tend to be stiffer, and won’t have the cuddly baby feel, you will be able to tell the difference.
 Find flannel prints meant for making baby apparel. ~ This will make 6 burp cloths, finished size 16″ x 10″

 You will need: